petcsclub/Hacking/3 - Introduction to Python/Notes.md

 **Explanation:**

-Use string concatenation and string slicing to keep track of the correct letters that the user has guess so far, and output them to the screen.
+Use string concatenation and string slicing like `word[:i] + guess + word[i+1:]` to keep track of which letters the user has correctly guess so far, and output them to the screen.

 **Example:**